Last update: 1 December 2021

-We have welcomed staff and students back for the autumn term and we will continue to do all we can to reduce the risk of the transmission of coronavirus (COVID-19).
+We will continue to do all we can to reduce the risk of the transmission of coronavirus (COVID-19).

 Our priority is to continue to deliver face-to-face, high-quality education to our students in a safe environment.
 We continue to ensure that we are COVID-19 secure.